OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 Look for a log that resembles the following:

-<small>Hint: You can see the console log under the "Console" tab in OpenTabletDriver.UX</small>
+<small class="text-muted">Hint: You can see the console log under the "Console" tab in OpenTabletDriver.UX</small>

 ##### hid_uclogic kernel module interference {#hid_uclogic}